 No matter the breed, shedding is completely normal for dogs.
 Even hypoallergenic dogs will shed!
-In fact, the only dogs that don’t shed are hairless dogs.
+The only dogs that don’t shed are hairless dogs.
 And even then, some “hairless” varieties tend to shed some fur on parts of bodies.

 This double-coat isn’t exclusive to Corgis, though it has a lot to do with their work origins.
 Because the Corgis were originally bred to be herders, they spent a lot of time outside – sometimes in the blistering cold.
 As such, double coats protected them.